 All I needed was a few 20-30 minute chunks of time where she could entertain herself, so I could pay bills, pop a load of laundry in the wash and shove some food in my face.

 Desperate for some much needed downtime; I began to do some research and stumbled upon the book “Simplicity Parenting” by Dr. Kim John Payne.

-Toy Rotation helps to Avoid Clutter
+1) Toy Rotation Reduces Clutter

 As parents, we all want the best for our kiddos.
 We want them to play, laugh, learn and grow.

 In the beginning it seems that toys are a great way to provide these experiences for our children.